John is ‘Failing his Semesters’

 Facebook, alone, hold so much information about us that we cannot imagine.
 And, who provided that data to Facebook is not the concern, as it’s you and me, who else could do that.
 The primary concern is who allowed such platforms to share our data?

-Let’s pledge to secure our online presence.
+Let’s pledge to secure our privacy in internet.
 So, shall we begin?

 Common Threats That Break Users’ Online Security

-Let’s get some acquaintance with the tactics hackers use to attack your online security.
+Let’s get some acquaintance with the tactics hackers use to attack your security and privacy online.

 According to CSO Online research, 92% of malware is delivered by email.
 Email can pose threats to both; either you are a sender or receiver.
 Opening emails from unnamed and unknown accounts can compromise your device with malicious content.
 Unencrypted emails which you send can be easily monitored and read by your employer and ISP.